 I’ve gathered 15 of my favorite team warm-ups from around the internet that can be utilized in virtual mode.
 Thanks and credit to SessionLab, Hyper Island, Mural, and CityHunt for being resources for many of these ideas.

 For this activity, the collective goal of the group is to count up to the number 20.
 Only one person can speak at a time (by saying one number out loud), and there is no designated order of who goes after whom.
 Plus, if anyone speaks on top of each other (even by a second) by saying the same number at the same time, the group has to start back at the number 1.
 To succeed, everyone will have to listen carefully, remain present, and tune in to “reading the virtual room”.

 This is meant to be a fast-paced activity during which the facilitator poses a number of fill-in-the-blank questions to the group in quick succession.
 Participants can be instructed to say their answers aloud or share them in the chat box.
 Prompts might include things like: “My favorite food is ________,” “I’d love to travel to _______,” “As a kid, I dreamed of________,” “A hobby of mine is _______,” or “My favorite vacation was_______.”

-This is a fun warm-up that involves physical movement and stretching, which can be useful as a way to energize participants who have been sitting in lots of meetings!
-Ask everyone to stand-up (although sitting could work too).
+This is a fun warm-up that involves physical movement and stretching, which can energize participants who have been sitting in lots of virtual meetings!
+Ask everyone to stand up (although sitting could work too).
 The activity involves first shaking the right arm, then the left arm, then the right leg, and then the left leg.
 Start by doing 6 shakes of each, while everyone counts together 1-2-3-4-5-6.
 Then do 4 shakes, then 2, and finally 1.
 At the end, have everyone cheer and clap.
 And, for a more playful approach, you could invite participants to strike a signature pose at the end of the activity.